Motorola 68HC11: Implementations

 In the early 1990s Motorola produced an evaluation board kit for the 68HC11 with several UARTs, RAM, and an EPROM.
 The cost of the evaluation kit was $68.11.

 The standard monitor for the HC11 family is called BUFFALO, "Bit User Fast Friendly Aid to Logical Operation".
 It can be stored in on-chip ROM, EPROM, or external memory (also typically EPROM).
 BUFFALO is available for most 68HC11 family derivatives as it generally only depends upon having access to a single UART (SCI, or Serial Communications Interface, in Motorola parlance).
 BUFFALO can also run on devices that do not have internal non-volatile memory, such as the 68HC11A0, A1, E0, E1, and F1 derivatives.

 Other versions

-The Freescale 68HC16 microcontroller family is intended as a 16-bit mostly software compatible upgrade of the 68HC11.
+The Freescale 68HC16 microcontroller family is intended as a 16-bit mostly software-compatible upgrade of the 68HC11.

 The Freescale 68HC12 microcontroller family is an enhanced 16-bit version of the 68HC11.

 The Handy Board robotics controller by Fred Martin is based on the 68HC11.

-A MC68HC24 port replacement unit is available for the HC11.
-When placed on the external address bus, it replicates the original functions of B and C. Port A has input capture, output compare, pulse accumulator, and other timer functions; port D has serial I/O, and port E has an analog-to-digital converter (ADC).
+A MC68HC24 port replacement unit is available for the 68HC11D, which lacks ports B and C. When placed on the external address bus, it replicates the original functions of B and C. This chip was also used in the evaluation board for in-circuit emulation.
+Port A has input capture, output compare, pulse accumulator, and other timer functions; port D has serial I/O, and port E has an analog-to-digital converter (ADC).